drorlab/atom3d/docs/creating_datasets.rst

 Modifying a dataset (adding labels etc.)
 ***********************************

-To modify a dataset you can load it in Python and define the modification via the :mod:`transform` option.
+To modify a dataset you can load it in Python and define the modification via the `transform` option.
 The most common modification is adding labels, which are usually provided separate from PDB or SDF files.
 In the following example, we assume that they are saved in CSV files with the same names as the corresponding PDB files.